Appendix C. Customizing Study Hints

 plot Data = price;

 Adding hints is also a means of defining default values for Thermo Mode visualization.
-However, in this case, you will need to use the thermo command instead of hint.
-For example:
+To do this you need to use thermo instead of hint.

 #thermo plot : Data